Gene Targeting & Knockout Shared Resource

-The Drug Metabolism and Clinical Pharmacology Shared Resource is equipped with the latest instrumentation and software necessary to support collaborative interactions between basic scientists and clinicians in the preclinical and clinical (Phase I and II) investigation of new drugs.
+The Drug Metabolism & Clinical Pharmacology Shared Resource is equipped with the latest instrumentation and software necessary to support collaborative interactions between basic scientists and clinicians in the preclinical and clinical (Phase I and II) investigation of new drugs.
 The core offers broad, comprehensive pharmacology support in the areas of sample handling, pharmacokinetics, drug-drug interaction, pharmacodynamics, metabolite identification and human safety pharmacology.

 - Preclinical / clinical trial design and analysis